Recently, my husband and I decided to have a no spend challenge in our household. It was a week of not spending any money on extras.

 We even spent extra time in our own back yard.
 My son loved getting out of the house, but I didn’t have to pay for any of it!

-5. Stay busy during your no spend week.
+5. Stay busy during your no spend challenge.

 By staying occupied, you will keep your mind off of your no spend challenge, and before you know it your week will be over.
 If you actively find other things to do than shopping, you may even forget that you aren’t allowed to spend any money.

 Like everything in life, it won’t last forever.
-Before you know it, the week will be over.
+Before you know it, the weekend, week, or month will be over.

-By the time your week is over, you will feel accomplished that you met your goal!
+By the time your challenge is over, you will feel accomplished that you met your goal!

 Surviving a no spend week is absolutely possible when you use what you have and get a little creative with how you spend your time.
 You may even find that you enjoy it so much, you’ll want to try it again!